CEObrainz/Second-Wind/README.md

 ## FAQ

 #### When do new releases come out?
-We'll try to release an update on the 28th of every Month
+We'll try to release an update on the 28th of every other Month

 #### How do I install mods?
 Follow the guide here: https://zeldamods.org/wiki/Help:Using_mods